What are your odds of getting HIV? Your odds of contracting HIV depend on a number of factors.

 - The time at which someone acquires HIV can also influence their chances of passing on the infection.

-You can assess risk for contracting HIV and other sexual infections by doing a risk assessment using STD Risk Calculator.
+You can assess your risk for contracting HIV and other sexual infections by doing a risk assessment using STD Risk Calculator.

 Factors that Increase Your Chances of Contracting HIV